The history of Haughley Park House includes two major fires, five families, the threat of demolition and in the 1950s it was nearly turned into a zoo.

 Now it is a private residence, event host and barn wedding venue, having been lovingly restored by two generations of the Williams family who still call it home today.
 Although parts of the house have suffered fire damage in the past, the main facade remains as impressive as ever having recently undergone special renovation.

-Built by Sir John Sulyard whose family had been granted the land by Mary Tudor, sister of Henry VIII, as a reward for his service as her ‘esquire of the body’.
+Haughley Park manor house was built by John Sulyard (1572-1626), grandson of the Sir John mentioned above.
 For almost two centuries the house remained in the family and was the centre of a 2500 acre agricultural estate.

-Now reduced to around 700 acres, the estate was sold to William Crawford, lawyer.
+Now reduced to around 700 acres, the estate was sold to lawyer, William Crawford (1756-1835).
 A fire gutted the north end of the house in 1820 and this was rebuilt in the Georgian style.
-His son, the Rev. William, also added a long Stable Wing to the rear.
+His son, the Rev. William (1791-1868), inherited the estate in 1835 and added a long Stable Wing to the rear.

 1918 to 1924